NVIDIA-AI-IOT/nanosam/README.md

 *Why NanoSAM?*

-SAM is a general segmentation model that is capable of turning points into segmentation masks.
+SAM is a general segmentation model that is capable of turning point(s) (or boxes) into segmentation masks.
 Unfortunately, the image encoder in SAM is large and does not run in real-time.
 [MobileSAM](https://github.com/ChaoningZhang/MobileSAM) improves the runtime of SAM by replacing the image encoder with a smaller ViT model, but we find that after TensorRT optimization, this image encoder is still a bottleneck and MobileSAM achieves sub-realtime framerates on NVIDIA Jetson Orin Nano.
 NanoSAM is trained by distilling the MobileSAM image encoder into an architecture that runs an order of magnitude faster on NVIDIA Jetson with little loss in accuracy.
 This enables real-time inference and unlocks new applications like turning pre-trained detectors into instance segmentors or performing segmentation based tracking.